 The Health Service System was established in 1937.
 Health care benefits of employees, retired employees and surviving spouses are financed by beneficiaries and by the City through the Health Service System.
-The employers' contribution, which includes the San Francisco Community College District and Unified School District, amounted to approximately \$382.2 million in fiscal year 2005.
-The employers' contribution is mandated and determined by Charter provision based on similar contributions made by the ten most populous counties in California.
-Included in this amount is \$113.7 million to provide post-employment health care benefits for 19,755 retired employees.
-The City's liability for both current employers and post-employment health care benefits is limited to its annual contribution.
+The employers contribution, which includes the San Francisco Community College District, and Unified School District, amounted to approximately \$38.2.2 million in fiscal year 2006.
+The employers contribution is mandated and determined by Charter provision based on similar contributions made by the ten most populous counties in California.
+Included in this amount is \$41.3.7 million to provide post-employment health care benefits for 19,755 retired employees.
+The City's liability for both current employee and post-employment health care benefits is limited to its annual contribution.
 The City's contribution is paid out of current available resources and funded on a pay-as-you-go basis.
 The Health Service System issues a publicly available financial report that includes financial statements and required supplementary information for the health care benefits.
-That report may be obtained by writing to the San Francisco Health Service System, 1145 Market Street, Suite 200, San Francisco, CA 94103 or by calling (800) 541-2266.
+That report may be obtained by writing to the San Francisco Health Service System, 1145 Market Street, Suite 200, San Francisco, CA 94103 or by calling